What makes you well? We’re building a community wellbeing data hub in Widnes.

 The support we’re provided by the NHS, Councils and other community organisations is designed using information they hold about us.
 But are they using the right information to understand what we need?

 Generally, it’s made up of things like: smoking rates, how physically fit people are, whether people are out of work due to illness. and even how long people live.
 Organisations around us collect all this information to guide how they invest in and design local services and support.

-Now those factors that determine whether you’re ‘well’ come from lots of very analytical people, people all over the world who work in research, medicine, social sciences – people who’ve pulled together information over decades and decided ‘this is what it means to be well’.
+Now those factors that determine whether you’re ‘well’ come from experts who work in research, medicine, social sciences – people who’ve pulled together information over decades and decided ‘this is what it means to be well’.
 That feels a bit odd though, doesn’t it?

-We’ll be asking you to go out and talk to the people around you, helping us to find out what ‘feeling well’ means to them.
-Let’s be clear from the outset, that question has no right or wrong answers – we want to know what makes you feel good and happy, what makes your life feel like it’s going well.
+We recruited 15 community residents to talk to the people around them, helping us to find out what ‘feeling well’ means to Widnes.
+Let’s be clear from the outset, that question has no right or wrong answers – we wanted to know what makes people feel good and happy, what makes their lives feel like it’s going well.

 Want to find out more?

-This project has been approved by the University of Liverpool Research Ethics Committee, reference number 12124.
+This project has been approved by the University of Liverpool Research Ethics Committee, reference number 12124 and 12522.